 To encourage co-design and appropriateness of the new scheme, Tests and Trials are being run for collaboration between farmers and land-managers.
 Tests will help design some of the fundamental building blocks of the post-Brexit agricultural policy including how scheme participants plan and record which public goods they will deliver.
 Public goods include clean and plentiful water, clean air, thriving plants and wildlife, reduction in and protection from environmental hazards, adaptation to and mitigation of climate change, beauty, heritage, and engagement with the environment.

 Trials will make sure any interventions and innovations work before they are applied across the country.
 Tests and trials will not analyse methods of delivery of environmental outcomes, including payments, but will run alongside the national pilots.

 The Broads is one of the nine of England’s National Park Authorities that are currently involved in running Tests and Trials as part of this process.
 This page includes a summary of Broads program.

 Please contact Andrea Kelly on Andrea.Kelly@broads-authority.gov.uk should you wish to learn more.

-Listen to presentation one which asks about the latest thinking from farmers and land managers about ideas on how collaboration and a Local Delivery Board might work, and listen to presentation two for information on the draft tier structure, payments and monitoring verification work.
-These presentations will help inform you before taking the survey.
+- presentation one is about the latest thinking from farmers and land managers about ideas on how collaboration and a Local Delivery Board might work

 The Broads Test and Trial is: